AvatarParzival/GDrive_Link_Finder_Extension/README.md

 # 🔍 GDrive Link Finder Extension

+# 🧩 About This Extension
-A lightweight and easy-to-use Chrome Extension that scans any webpage for Google Drive links (files and folders) and displays them in a neat list for quick access or download.
+GDrive Link Finder is a lightweight and easy-to-use Chrome Extension that scans any webpage for Google Drive links (files and folders) and displays them in a clean, accessible list for quick viewing or download.

+Built with:

+⚙️ Vanilla JavaScript – for smooth and efficient DOM parsing and logic

+🎨 HTML/CSS – for a simple yet responsive popup interface

+🧾 Chrome Extension Manifest V3 – for modern, secure extension structure and script injection

 ----